550+ 5-Star ReviewsWhatsApp

 2. Pass their medical school exams

-3. Pass the PLAB parts1 and 2
+3. Pass PLAB parts 1 and 2 (now aligned with UKMLA standards)

 4. Apply for provisional GMC registration

-What is Run-through Training in the UK medical training pathway?
+What is the UK doctor training pathway?

 What is a Certificate of Completion of Training (CCT)?

-What roles do SAS doctors play in the UK healthcare system?
+What are SAS doctors in the NHS?

 Comments